Bio

 intricate biases woven into the fabric of everyday life.
 His work is also

-deeply influenced by the Surrealist art movement of the early 20th century,
+deeply influenced by the Surrealist art movement of the early 20th

 A Pittsburgh native, Hall honed his artistic skills at the High School for